Mohammad Nazim: Early days and breakthrough (2009–17)

 His biggest breakthrough came when he bagged his first lead role as Ahem Modi for continuously six years (2010–16) in Star Plus's one of the most popular soap operas, Saath Nibhaana Saathiya opposite Devoleena Bhattacharjee.
 In 2015, he also debuted into Bollywood with the horror film Plot No. 666.
 He was a contestant on Box Cricket League too.

-In May 2016, Nazim quit Saath Nibhaana Saathiya as he didn't wanted to play a maternal grandfather onscreen.
+In May 2016, Nazim quit Saath Nibhaana Saathiya as he didn't want to play a maternal grandfather onscreen.
 However, in August 2016, he returned to the show playing a new character of Ahem's legitimate twin brother Jaggi Modi and remained present in it until its off air in July 2017.
 Venturing into Punjabi cinema, he appeared in the Punjabi film Big Daddy (2017).

 Further works (2017–present)

 In August 2018, Nazim reteamed with Bhattacharjee in an episodic of &TV's Laal Ishq.
 Few days later, he found his first antagonistic role in Colors TV's well performing drama series Udaan Sapnon Ki as Gumaan Singh Rajvanshi before his role ended the very next month.
 In January 2019, he was seen opposite Sreejita De in another episodic of Laal Ishq.

 That same month, Nazim entered Colors TV's Roop - Mard Ka Naya Swaroop as the vengeful Samru Singh Vaghela.
 In July 2019, he joined the same channel's love-triangle Bahu Begum as the greedy and evil Asgar Akhtar Mirza.
 He quitted the show in November 2019 amicably.